TempleEight/temple-docs/TempleEight/docs/getting-started.md

 During this stage, Temple will prompt for more details to customise the generated project.
 Since the project definition uses Go, you will be asked to input a Go module name to use for every service in the project.
-This can take any value appropriate to your use case, however following Go convention to use the GitHub URL, we'll use `github.com/temple/tutorial`
+This can take any value appropriate to your use case, however following Go convention to use the GitHub URL, we'll use `github.com/temple/tutorial`.

 ### Viewing the Generated Project
-By default the project will output in the current working directory:
+By default the project will be output to the current working directory:

 ```
 .
-├── api
+├── api/
 ├── deploy.sh
 ├── docker-compose.yml
-├── example-service
+├── example-service/
-├── example-service-db
+├── example-service-db/
-└── kong
+└── kong/
 ```

 Let's look at each directory and file in turn:

 * `/example-service/` - contains the Go code for the `ExampleService` microservice we defined in the Templefile.
-A full description of this directory's contents can be seen in the [Golang Reference](reference/golang)
+A full description of this directory's contents can be seen in the [Service Architecture](arch/services) section.

 * `/example-service-db/` - This directory contains the SQL init scripts for the database backing the `ExampleService`.
-These scripts manage the database schema and define which fields are stored.
+These scripts hold the database schema, defining which fields are stored.

-* `/api/` -This directory contains the OpenAPI specification for the project, used for generating client application code.
+* `/api/` - This directory contains the OpenAPI specification for the project, used for generating client application code.
-Full details can be seen in the [OpenAPI Reference](reference/openapi)
+For more information, check out the [OpenAPI Generation](guide/openapi) guide.

-* `/kong/` - Temple projects use [Kong](https://konghq.com/kong/) as an API Gateway, which routes traffic from outside of the application to the correct microservice internally, via a single URL entry point.
+* `/kong/` - Temple projects use [Kong](https://konghq.com/kong/) as an API Gateway, which routes incoming traffic correct microservice, via a single URL entry point.
 The `kong` directory contains a configuration script which correctly configures Kong to forward traffic to the correct services, based on the URL.

 * `/docker-compose.yml` - This file defines how to orchestrate all of the services in `docker-compose`, including Kong.
-More information about this can be found in the [Orchestration Guide](guide/orchestration).
+More information about this can be found in the [Orchestration Guide](guide/orchestration) guide.

-* `/deploy.sh` - This shell script provides an automated way to deploy the application **for local development** , including running all initialization steps and setting environment variables.
+* `/deploy.sh` - This shell script provides an automated way to deploy the application **for local development**, including running all initialization steps and setting environment variables.

 ## Generated Services